- Academic Credit Certificates

 This enrollment option allows you to register for all courses in a professional development certificate at one time at a discounted rate.
 You can register for this option by clicking on the register now option next to Cost under the At a Glance section at the top of each qualifying certificate webpage or by calling the college's Information Center at 612-624-4000.

 Will I receive an actual "certificate?"

 Yes.
 Upon completion of each course, you will receive a certificate of completion.
 Once you have completed all of the courses required for the certificate program, you will receive a formal certificate from the University of Minnesota's College of Continuing Education.
 You can also request that an official notification letter of completion be sent to an identified employer, supervisor, personnel manager, or association.

 How do I get a transcript of the courses I've taken?

-You can receive an unofficial transcript of the professional development courses you've taken via e-mail or postal mail.
-Contact the Information Center at 612-624-4000 or via e-mail at email@example.com.
-You can also stop by 20 Ruttan on the St. Paul campus.
+You can receive an unofficial transcript of the professional development courses you've taken via email or postal mail.
+Contact the Information Center at 612-624-4000 or via email at firstname.lastname@example.org.
+You can also stop by 20 Ruttan on the Saint.
+Paul campus.

 For an official University of Minnesota transcript, send a written request with a check for $5 made payable to the University of Minnesota

 Do I have to be enrolled in a certificate program to take one of the classes?